 Expected sales volume

-The expected sales volume plays a role in determining part production.
+Expected sales volume plays a role in determining part production.
 If production volumes are high enough, it may make sense to consider molding or casting the part.
 While both these processes involve substantial tooling expenses, you can reduce piece part price by amortizing tooling costs over the product lifetime.

-It is difficult to encompass all the tasks and nuances of the DFM process in one article.
+While we have touched on many aspects of DFM, it is impossible to encompass all the tasks and nuances of the DFM process in one article.
 Understanding that the process cannot start until you make prototypes and conduct sufficient testing is a key takeaway.
-Another would be that the process is rigorous and multistep, requiring careful integrated design work done by engineers well acquainted with the anticipated fabrication process.
-When doing design for manufacturing, there is no substitute for experience.
-If you are unsure how to get started or would like some expert advice on designing your tools, contact us and we would be happy to help.
+Another would be that the process is rigorous and multistep, requiring careful integrated design work done by manufacturing engineers well acquainted with the anticipated fabrication process.
+The principles of DFM are essential for creating a product optimized for manufacturing while maintaining high quality, reliability, and functionality.
+By considering these principles during product development, manufacturers can reduce costs, improve efficiency, and ensure that their products meet customer expectations.

-About Synectic Product Development: Synectic Product Development is an ISO 13485 certified, full-scale product development company.
+About Synectic Product Development: Synectic Product Development is an ISO 13485-certified, full-scale product development company.
 Vertically integrated within the Mack Group, our capabilities allow us to take your design from concept to production.
 With over 40 years of experience in design, development, and manufacturing, we strive for ingenuity, cost-effectiveness, and aesthetics in our designs.
 Learn more about our new product introduction services and see how we can help your next project.